-- Increase user fees at the HERC - Investigate whether increased gym rentals would raise enough revenue to not only cover the cost of staff time and utilities for the event, but also contribute to overall utility costs. - Investigate allowing community organizations/user group rentals to offset increased utility and personnel costs - Investigate the payback time for converting to natural gas. - Capital expenditures could be funded from the existing HERC building depreciation reserve fund, or potential operating surplus, or any other funding mechanism available to the City Council.
+- Increase user fees at the HERC - Investigate whether increased gym rentals would raise enough revenue to not only cover the cost of staff time and utilities for the event, but also contribute to overall utility costs. - Investigate allowing community organizations/user group rentals to offset increased utility and personnel costs - A key component for successful short-term revenue and more intensive use is active building management by a designated building manager - Investigate the payback time for converting to natural gas.
+(See page 21) - Capital expenditures could be funded from the existing HERC building depreciation reserve fund, or potential operating surplus, or any other funding mechanism available to the City Council.